VISITING THE ISLANDS

 Caledonian MacBrayne, generally known as CalMac, operates all main services on the Firth of Clyde and to the Inner and Outer Hebrides, sailing to over 20 destinations.
 Mainland ports which serve the islands in the west include Oban and Kennacraig in Argyll, and Mallaig and Ullapool in the Highlands.

-Purchasing the passes doesn't guarantee a place on a specific ferry, so it's best to book ahead if you are travelling with a vehicle.
 Always check the journey information before you travel, for details on baggage allowance, checking in times and delays or cancellations due to weather conditions.

 Ferries to Orkney and Shetland